AckeeCZ/gatsby-starter-internationalized/README.md

 ## Features

--   internationalized pages (via `react-intl`)
--   internationalized routes (via configuration)
--   `LocalizedLink` component to create a link based on a current locale
+-   **internationalized page content** - via `react-intl`
+-   **internationalized routes** - via language configuration
+-   **lightweight** - only internationalization code

+-   `LocalizedLink` - built-in link component handling route generation
--   `LanguageSwitcher` component to create a language switcher based on the configuration
+-   `LanguageSwitcher` - built-in language switcher

-**The starter includes just code important for internationalization, the rest is up to you**
+**The starter includes only code important for internationalization, the rest is up to you**

 ## How to start

-To use **Gatsby starter intl** you have to install Gatsby CLI
+To use **Gatsby** you have to install Gatsby CLI

 ```sh
 npm install global gatsby-cli
 ```

-Then use it to start new project based on **Gatsby starter internationalized**
+Then use it to start new project based on **gatsby-starter-internationalized**

 ```sh
 gatsby new your-project-name https://github.com/AckeeCZ/gatsby-starter-internationalized